SunshineCommittee/SunshineCommittee.github.io/_articles/2019-07-27-warm-welcomes.md

 Despite exclusively positive feedback from curators, we were not chosen to showcase at Boston FIG 2019.

-That said, we opted to buy an exhibitor table, which we'll be sharing with another game called Vestigial, which is being worked on by Megan and her partner.
+That said, we opted to buy an exhibitor table, which we'll be sharing with another game called Vestigial, which is being worked on by Megan and their partner.
 I don't believe they have any social media or websites for that currently, but keep an eye out for it.
 From what I've seen thus far, it's really something special.